LacunaSoftware/RestPkiJava6Client/README.md

 This package contains classes that encapsulate the calls to the REST PKI API.

-The **Rest PKI Client package** is distributed by [Bintray](https://bintray.com/lacunasoftware/maven/restpki-client-java6):
+The **Rest PKI Client package** is distributed by [Bintray](https://bintray.com/lacunasoftware/maven/restpki-client-java6)

-The recommended way to install is using Gradle:
+The recommended way to install is with Gradle:

     repositories {
         mavenCentral()